 The blade is made with a mixture of tungsten, carbon, cobalt, and chromium to give the knife durability.
-With that blend of materials, the blade trades off by being is thin, which some users found might cause it to bend under too much pressure.
+With that blend of materials, the blade trades off by being thin, which some users find causes it to bend under too much pressure.

 Overall, the knife is well-balanced.
 It weighs just 7.2oz ounces, and with the slightly curved profile to the blade, it can handle varied cutting tasks – everything from slicing to mincing.

-The handle is made of ebony PakkaWood, which is hardwood that has resin in it to grant it more durability.
-This surface is easier to clean since it can resist water.
+The handle is made of blonde PakkaWood, which is hardwood that has resin in it to grant it more durability.
+This surface is easier to clean.